meltano/meltano/docs/src/docs/contributor-guide.md

 #### Imports

-`import`s are sorted using the following pattern:
+Javascript `import`s are sorted using the following pattern:

 1. Code source location: third-party → local (separate each group with a single blank line)
 1. Import scheme: Default imports → Partial imports